NjorogeMaurice/NjorogeMaurice/README.md

 ### 📊 Here's a glimpse of what I bring to the table:

-💡 Strong proficiency in Java, Flutter, and Kotlin
+*💡 Strong proficiency in Java, Flutter, and Kotlin

-🌐 Experience in web development, creating responsive and dynamic applications

-📱 Expertise in mobile app development, building sleek and performant cross-platform experiences

-📊 Passion for data science, with skills in data analysis, visualization, and machine learning

-🤝 Collaborative mindset, thriving in team environments and contributing to collective success

-🔗 Let's connect and collaborate on exciting projects!
+*🌐 Experience in web development, creating responsive and dynamic applications *📱 Expertise in mobile app development, building sleek and performant cross-platform experiences *📊 Passion for data science, with skills in data analysis, visualization, and machine learning *🤖 Dedication to AI research and engineering, with a focus on developing innovative AI solutions *🤝 Collaborative mindset, thriving in team environments and contributing to collective success *🔗 Let's connect and collaborate on exciting projects!
 Feel free to explore my repositories and reach out.
 Together, we can turn ideas into reality and push the boundaries of technology.

 ### Tech Stack: